section-engineering-education/engineering-education/article.md

 # FLUTTER VS KOTLIN

 Mobile application development has become an integral part of the business in recent years.
-Earlier people used to prefer ReactNative or Flutter to develop cross-platform applications due to its low-cost features but today, Kotlin has managed to enter into the world of cross-platform development.
+Earlier people used to prefer ReactNative or Flutter to develop cross-platform applications due to its low-cost features.
+But today, Kotlin has managed to enter into the world of cross-platform development.
 Everyone used to prefer React Native for their cross-platform app development but not any longer because Flutter has been improved a lot since the past years, providing better features than ReactNative and Kotlin has announced itself into the competition as well.

 For this article, we will be comparing the new languages for cross-platform development.

 ### PERFORMANCE
-Both Kotlin and Flutter, mobile app development is equally superb with some distinctions.
-Kotlin, because of its multi-platform can compile the codes and customize it to the best satisfaction of its users as good as the native apps.
+Both Kotlin and Flutter, mobile app development is superb with some distinctions.
+Kotlin, because of its multi-platform can compile the codes.
+And customize it to the best satisfaction of its users as good as the native apps.

-Flutter allows reloading functionally.
+Flutter allows reloading functionality.
 Thus, giving a choice of selection if different elements are performing okay.
-According to developers, Flutter is described as the most popular cross-platform mobile framework whereas, Kotlin is described as a detailed statistically typed programming language.
+According to developers, Flutter is described as the most popular cross-platform mobile framework.
+Whereas, Kotlin is described as a detailed statistically typed programming language.

 ### LANGUAGE
-The basic advantage of Kotlin is that its programming language is quite similar to java and, developers who have worked with java find it much easier to work.
+The basic advantage of Kotlin is that its programming language is quite similar to java.
+Developers who have worked with java find it much easier to work.
 On the other hand, flutter uses dart from google.
 Although it is rarely used it is easier to understand and operate

 ### PRICE AND TESTING
 Both Kotlin and Flutter are free of cost, but the real difference occurs in testing support.
-While Kotlin tends to give more support on backend development whereas, flutter works on wider testing features.
+While Kotlin tends to give more support on backend development.
+Whereas, flutter works on wider testing features.

 ### UI SUPPORT
 Kotlin multi-platform has a unique distinction of lending a freehand to the UI developer to make an app without restrictions and make a truly customized app.
 On the other hand, one can take the help of widgets if one is working with flutter, which also helps in customized solutions.